Econoline Crush: Reunion, Ignite, and The People Have Spoken, Vol. 1 (2006–2011)

-When the Devil Drives and future plans (2012–present)
+Sigmund's death, When the Devil Drives, and future plans (2012–present)

 On September 17, 2017, the band performed during Calgary's fifth annual Rally for Recovery Day while also Hurst shared his story of addiction and recovery.
-It was the third show of a weekend run that introduced drummer Dayvid Swart and guitarist Graham Tuson, while original bassist Yaremko briefly rejoined.
+It was the third show of a weekend run that introduced drummer Dayvid Swart and guitarist Graham Tuson, while original bassist Yaremko briefly rejoined before being replaced by Troy Zak.

 In a Facebook post in August 2019, the band announced new music would be released and shared a trailer for a documentary about Hurst's work as a registered nurse, titled Flatlander.
 In 2020, the band shared a new song, a re-working of "Get Out of the Way" from 2008's Ignite album.
 Another new song followed, titled "Fight Like the Devil".
-Both songs were due to appear on the newest album called When the Devil Drives.
+Both songs were due to appear on the newest album called When the Devil Drives but ended up as one-off singles instead.

 On March 8, 2022, Sigmund unexpectedly died.
 It was initially revealed on Econoline Crush's official social media outlets.
 No cause of death was reported.
+On May 10, 2023, the band released the single "No Quitter", slated as the first single for When the Devil Drives.
+Two additional singles were released in 2023 as well, "Invincible" and "Locked in Your Stone".
+When the Devil Drives was eventually released on October 13, 2023.
+The album featured the lineup of Hurst, Swart, Zak, and guitarist Dan Garrison.
+Posthumous songwriting contributions from Sigmund and guitar contributions from Tuson appeared on the album, although Tuson rejoined the band and replaced Garrison around the time of the album's release.